-A severe thunderstorm is a rain shower during which one or more of the following phenomena: one (1) inch hail or greater, winds gusting in excess of 57.5 mph, and/or a tornado.
+A severe thunderstorm is defined as a thunderstorm containing one or more of the following phenomena: hail 2/4" or greater, winds gusting in excess of 57.5 mph, and/or a tornado.
 Severe weather can include lightning, tornadoes, damaging straight-line winds, and large hail.
-Most individual thunderstorms only last several minutes; however some can last several hours.
+Most individual thunderstorms only last several minutes, however some can last several hours.

-A supercell is a long-lived thunderstorm that has a persistent rotating updraft.
+Long-lived thunderstorms are called supercell thunderstorms.
+A supercell is a thunderstorm that has a persistent rotating updraft.
 This rotation maintains the energy release of the thunderstorm over a much longer time than typical, pulse-type thunderstorms, which occur in the summer months.
-Supercell thunderstorms are responsible for producing most of the severe weather, such as large hail and tornadoes (NOAA).
+Supercell thunderstorms are responsible for producing the majority of severe weather, such as large hail and tornadoes (NOAA).
 Downbursts are also occasionally associated with severe thunderstorms.
 A downburst is a strong downdraft resulting in an outward burst of damaging winds on or near the ground.
 Downburst winds can produce damage similar to a strong tornado.
 Although usually associated with thunderstorms, downbursts can even occur with showers too weak to produce thunder (NOAA).
 Strong squall lines can also produce widespread severe weather, primarily very strong winds and/or microbursts.